 The New South Wales southern highlands town of Bowral is 90 minutes from Sydney.
+There are lots of fun things to do in Bowral.
 For some, Bowral is synonymous with cricket legend Sir Donald Bradman.
 For others, Bowral is a go-to town for country estates, high teas and amazing boutique shopping.
-And that’s the great thing about Bowral, when you look at a list of things to do, the town has something for everyone.
+And that’s the great thing about Bowral, it has something for everyone.

 Things to do in Bowral